 Oregon has a number of businesses that handle and process seafood aside from the major processors.
 If seafood processing is a sideline for a business, it may be counted in another industry because businesses are categorized according to their main operation.
 There are a handful of oyster farms along the coast that shuck and package oysters, although their main business is farming the oysters.
 Oregon Oyster Farms in Newport and Clausen Oysters in North Bend grow oysters and ship them worldwide.

 Other firms that distribute seafood or sell wholesale or retail may also do some processing.
 The Garibaldi Cannery on Tillamook Bay is one such multi-purpose firm.
 The company does processing, buying, and retail and helps keep the port at Garibaldi an active fishing port.
 Small firms are more common for salmon and albacore tuna.
 The websites for the Oregon Albacore Commission and the Oregon Salmon Commission each list several dozen firms that handle these seafood products and provide canned, frozen, and fresh fish.

 Some seafood processors recruit Oregonians to work in out-of-state plants, primarily in Alaska during the summer months.
 Companies such as Trident Seafoods, Signature Seafoods, and Ocean Beauty routinely recruit employees for their Alaska operations.
 Although the jobs may be listed in Oregon, out-of-state jobs don’t count as official Oregon employment and are not included in this analysis.

-The Alaska processing work is similar to that in Oregon: few skill or experience requirements, working on a processing line, 12- to 16-hour days, seven days per week.
+The Alaska processing work is similar to that in Oregon: few skill or experience requirements but they are preferred, working on a processing line, 12- to 16-hour days, seven days per week.
 The difference is the geographic isolation.
 Many Alaska facilities are in remote locations and employees live in dormitory style housing in company towns.